mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/concepts/cloud-connector/index.md

 excerpt: Describes how you can integrate Edge-LB with cloud provider load balancers
 enterprise: true
 ---

 When you define the configuration settings for an Edge-LB pool, you have the option to support automatic provisioning and lifecycle management of cloud provider load balancers.

-There are several benefits to having a public cloud load balancer--such as the AWS Network Load Balancer (NLB)--deployed in front of an Edge-LB pool and managed by the Edge-LB server.
+There are several benefits to having a public cloud load balancer - such as the AWS&reg; Network Load Balancer (NLB) - deployed in front of an Edge-LB pool and managed by the Edge-LB server.

 For example, using the public cloud load balancer in combination with Edge-LB: